Ruben-Delgado-23/speedtest_to_influxdb_and_grafana_dashboard/README.md

  ### 1.Install InfluxDB on RaspiOS.
  Follow InfluxDB’s official documentation for installation steps: Grafana Installation   Guide. https://docs.influxdata.com/influxdb/v2/install/?t=Linux
  ### 2. Create a database on InfluxDB
-  Create a database where you will store your speedtest measurements
+  Create a database where you will store your speedtest measurements.
  ```
   create database test
   use test